Purple Rose Theatre Company: Notable artists

 Guy Sanville was artistic director for over 20 years.
 In those years, Sanville directed over 60 productions, and performed in 12 – including The Tropical Pickle, A Stone Carver and The Odd Couple as Oscar.
 Sanville resigned in 2021.

 Bart Bauer, one of the founding members of the theatre, has designed over 35 sets for the Purple Rose including the Sherlock Holmes world premieres and Annapurna.

 Television stars and brothers Matt & Brian Letscher both got both their acting and playwriting starts at the Purple Rose.

 Carey Crim is a Michigan playwright with 5 world-premieres produced at the Purple Rose.
-Crim, daughter of famed Detroit Broadcast Journalist Mort Crim, started at the Purple Rose as an actor.
+Crim, daughter of Detroit broadcast journalist Mort Crim, started at the Purple Rose as an actor.
 Most recently, she had her plays Morning After Grace and Never Not Once appear on the Purple Rose stage.
 Morning After Grace has since had runs at Royal Manitoba Theatre Company, Asolo Rep, and Shakespeare and Co.

 David MacGregor is another Michigan playwright with 6 productions at the Purple Rose.
 MacGregor is in the process of creating a trilogy of plays about Sherlock Holmes.
 The first play involves Vincent Van Gogh and Oscar Wilde, and the second involves Auguste Escoffier and Prince Albert Edward.

 Emergency!
 TV star Randolph Mantooth has performed in two productions at the Purple Rose: Superior Donuts by Tracy Letts & the world premiere Morning After Grace by Carey Crim.